Pink-Crab/PinkCrab-Plugin-Framework-Docs/module/BladeOne_Provider/index.md

 $app = ( new App_Factory() )->with_wp_dice( true )
 	->.....
 ```
+> **\$views_path** :: This can be a string or an array of strings.
+If an array is passed, the first path that exists will be used.
+If not passed, the path defined in Perique will be used.

+> **\$cache_path** :: This should be a string path to the cache directory.
+If not passed, the path will be set as the `WP_CONTENT_DIR` . 'uploads/compiled/blade'

 > **\$blade_mode** :: For more details on the options please [see official docs](https://github.com/EFTEC/BladeOne/blob/d3e1efa1c6f776aa87fe47164d77e7ea67fc196f/lib/BladeOne.php#L208 )

 > **\$blade_class** :: This should be a the class name or instance of a class that extends `PinkCrab_BladeOne::class` this allows for the creation of custom components and extending BladeOne in general.
 For more details please [see official docs](https://github.com/EFTEC/BladeOne/wiki/Extending-the-class) Passing nothing or an invalid type will just use the default PinkCrab_BladeOne.

 > If the cache directory doesn't exist, BladeOne will create it for you.
 It is however best to do this yourself to be sure of permissions etc.